Home Buying #Industry News #Real Estate

 Real Estate Rental and Leasing vs. Home Sales

 The real estate rental and leasing sector declined 0.4% and was the largest detractor to growth in Q1 2025, following 9 consecutive quarterly increases.
-Offices of real estate agents and brokers and activities related to real estate (-13.9%) was the most significant contributor to declines over the first quarter.
+Offices of real estate agents and brokers and activities related to real estate (-13.9%) were the most significant contributors to declines over the first quarter.
 This also marked the largest decrease since Q2 of 2022, when resale activity across many markets cooled.

 Household Spending Increases